-As at the date of this annual report, the Company has preserved the Board Committees set out below with defined terms of reference, which are posted on the Company's website and Hong Kong Exchanges and Clearing Limited's website (the "HKEx's website").
+As at the date of this annual report, the Company has preserved the Board Committees with key responsibilities set out below with defined terms of reference, which are posted on the Group's website and Hong Kong Exchanges and Clearing Limited's website (the "HKEx's website").
 The terms of reference of the Board Committees refer to those set out in the CG Code prevailing from time to time.